Fuse beads: Description

 Fuse beads are small cylindrical plastic beads that fit tightly onto an array of pegs.
 The arrangement of pegs on the board constrains the possible patterns that can be produced on that board.
 Most fuse-beading is done on a square grid pegboard, but there are other arrangements like hexagonal grids.
 Tweezers can be used to make bead placement easier.
 Square grids enable recreating pixel art.
+The beads are also sometimes used to create 3d "voxel" constructions.

 The beads come in a variety of colours and styles, including opaque, translucent, glow-in-the-dark, and glitter beads.
 Beads are either sold in separate colours, or with different colours mixed together.

 To fuse the beads and fix the design into place, heat must be applied.
-This is done by laying the pegboard with the pattern on a flat surface, adding a sheet of parchment paper or wax paper, and moving a dry clothes iron over the paper.
+This is done by laying the pegboard with the pattern on a flat surface, adding a sheet of parchment paper and moving a dry clothes iron over the paper.
 Once cooled, the design is lifted from the pegboard and the ironing process may be repeated on the underside.
 Depending on how long the beads are ironed for, their holes may or may not close up.
 Unlike other kinds of beadwork, this process does not involve the use of any thread or wire.
 However, unfused fuse beads may also be strung into necklaces and bracelets or woven into keychains, like any other kind of bead.

 Fuse beads are sold in a variety of sizes, but most have diameter 5 mm, and 5 mm Hama beads are compatible with 5 mm Perler beads.
 Hamabeads come in three sizes: mini (2 mm), midi (5 mm) and maxi (10 mm).
-Perler beads come in two sizes called classic (5 mm) and biggie (10 mm).
+Perler beads come in three sizes called mini (2.6 mm), classic (5 mm), and biggie (10 mm).
 Pyssla beads (by IKEA) only come in one size (5 mm).